Metro (Liverpool City Region): Franchising process

 The aim of Metro bus network is for it to operate alongside the Merseyrail commuter rail network to create a London-style transport system similar to that of the Bee Network in Greater Manchester.
-The franchising rollout is set to begin during 2026, with services in the local authority districts of St Helens and Wirral being the first to be brought under Metro control from September 2026, and services in the districts of Knowsley, Liverpool and Sefton following at an unspecified date.
+The franchising rollout began in January 2026 with the announcement of tendered operators for the local authority districts of St Helens and Wirral, which will be brought under Metro control from October 2026, and services in the districts of Knowsley, Liverpool and Sefton following at an unspecified date.

 Metro bus services are to be split into 'Category 1' and 'Category 2' franchises and tendered to operators for a minimum of five years, with options for the tender to be extended for an additional two years: